Offline Multitask Representation Learning for Reinforcement Learning: Downstream RL: Reward-free Exploration, Offline RL and Online RL

 \subsection{Relationship between upstream and downstream MDPs}

 In order for us to theoretically study the downstream RL tasks where we would use the learned feature $\hat{\phi}$ from the upstream tasks, first we need to make certain connection between the upstream and downstream MDPs.
 Naturally, we would have to resort to some assumptions on the transition kernels to make such connections.
-In the sequel, we describe these assumptions, which we largely adopt from \citet{cheng2022provable}.
+Next, we describe these assumptions, which we largely adopt from \citet{cheng2022provable}.

 \begin{assumption} We make the following assumptions \begin{enumerate}[leftmargin=*] \item For each upstream source task $t$ with transition kernel $P^{(*,t)}$, the behavior policy $\pi_t^b$ is such that $\min_{s\in \cS} \PP_h^{(\pi_t^b,t)}(s) \geq \kappa$, where $\PP_h^{(\pi_t^b,t)}(\cdot):\cS\rightarrow \RR$ is the marginalized state occupancy measure over $\cS$ using policy $\pi_t^b$ at time step $h$.